PhilippeW83440/CarND-Path-Planning-Project/README.md

 </p>

 In the code excerpt below we do the following:
-* **generate predictions:** based on sensor fusion information, we locate for every lane the closest car in front and behind the ego vehicule.
+* **generate predictions:** based on sensor fusion information, we locate for every lane the closest car in front and behind the ego vehicle.
 This provides a sort of basic scene detection or summary.
-For these objects we extrapolate the trajectories up to a specific horizon (typically 1 second)
+For these objects, we extrapolate the trajectories up to a specific horizon (typically 1 second)
 * **the behavior planner defines candidate targets**: a set of candidate {target_lane, target_speed, target_time for maneuver }
 * **for every candidate targets a trajectory is computed**
 * **for every candidate trajectories a cost is computed**